05remla/LLMConsole/README.md

 # LLMConsole
-Intuitive framework to combine console/terminal utility with the power of large language models
+Intuitive framework to combine the utility of the console/terminal with the power of large language models

 Noteworthy package requirements:
 LLMConsole utilizes xonsh, pyautogen, and selenium